ChenghaoMou/touchbar-lyric/README.md

 ${PYTHONPATH} -m touchbar_lyric --app Spotify --traditional
 ```

-**You can also add `--minimal` flag at the end of the command to remove title and artists information.**
+**You can also add `--rainbow` flag at the end of the command to have a nice rainbow specturm as the background.**

 # 中文指南